Cathedral bells toll for South Africa's anti-apartheid hero Tutu | Entertainment

 South Africans remembered anti-apartheid hero Archbishop Desmond Tutu with cathedral bells, flowers and warm words on Monday, a day after he died in a Cape Town nursing home aged 90.

-His passing prompted an outpouring of tributes worldwide, including U.S. President Joe Biden and his predecessors Barack Obama and Jimmy Carter, Britain's Queen Elizabeth, Pope Francis, and the foundation of Nelson Mandela, South Africa's first Black president and friend of Tutu.
-"Fighting for freedom from the trenches of South Africa required courage that cannot be described.
+His passing prompted an outpouring of tributes https://www.reuters.com/world/africa/south-africas-archbishop-desmond-tutu-dies-aged-90-2021-12-26 worldwide, including from U.S. President Joe Biden and his predecessors Barack Obama and Jimmy Carter, Britain's Queen Elizabeth, Pope Francis and the foundation of Nelson Mandela, South Africa's first Black president and friend of Tutu.
+"Fighting for freedom from the trenches of South Africa required a courage that cannot be described.
 Yet he stood resolute and fearless, leading demonstrations cloaked in his flowing clerical robe...," said Mandela's widow, Graca Machel.

 The bells of St George's Cathedral tolled for 10 minutes at noon local time on Monday, a homage set to be repeated every day until Friday.
 Tutu led numerous campaigns and marches against apartheid from St George's steps.
 The Archbishop of Cape Town, Thabo Makgoba, asked all who heard the bells "to pause their busy schedules for a moment in tribute" to Tutu.